 This study uncovers disturbing trends that indicate intensification and sustainability are at risk in Malawi.
 Two time-series of satellite data and combined results of several farmer survey-based analyses that span decades suggest declining land and fertilizer productivity, emphasizing the need for a new strategy.

 We address this knowledge gap by testing whether subsidizing legume seeds improves farm productivity, dietary quality, and child nutrition.
 Results suggest legume subsidies can increase the overall gross value of production, dietary diversity, weight-for-age Z scores, and calorie, vitamin A and zinc consumption.

 September 7, 2021

 Malawian governments have spent substantial resources on agricultural input subsidies over the years.
-We highlight successes, factors hindering impact, and options for improving subsidies.
-In this, updated full paper version, we also discuss the explicit and implicit costs of subsidies in greater detail.
+We highlight successes, factors hindering impact, implicit costs and options for improving subsidies.

 June 1, 2021